US travel ban for Sri Lanka army chief ::. Latest Sri Lanka News

 Shavendra Silva was the commanding officer of a key army division in the final months of the war against LTTE terrosists in 2009.

-Rights groups criticize some 40,000 ethnic Tamils were killed in war as government forces seized Sri Lanka’s predominantly Tamil north.
+Rights groups charges some 40,000 ethnic Tamils were killed in war as government forces seized Sri Lanka’s predominantly Tamil north.
 A UN report said Silva played a major role in orchestrating the war crimes.

 The Sri Lankan government said it took “strong objection” to the travel ban on Silva and asked the United States to reconsider.